When most people think about cults, they often assume that they are too intelligent or self-aware to get sucked in.

 However, many actors in L.A. have been misled into taking acting classes that exhibit cult-like practices… And they never even realize it.

 When I watched the documentaries The Vow and Seduced, both about the cult NXIVM, I couldn’t help but flash back to several different acting classes I had taken in my 15+ years of being an actor in L.A.
 The coercion and fear tactics that NXIVM utilized were strikingly similar to the tactics used in these cult-like acting classes.
 The teachers are treated like gods and worshipped; the students are abused and berated, consistently screamed at and torn down; people are told what to do and how to live their lives, because the teacher is right and you are taught that everybody else in your life is trying to do you harm; and most actors end up going broke paying for these overpriced classes.

 Acting classes exploit these cult practices much more than the students realize.

 I was especially reminded of one acting school in particular.

-Luckily, I had an upper hand in this situation because I was previously warned of the cult-like tendencies of the classes at this acting school, so my guard was up.
+Luckily, I had previously been warned of the cult-like tendencies of the classes at this acting school, so my guard was up.
 I went in armed with knowledge, only agreeing to start taking classes because I heard it was a good education.
 Even with this prior knowledge, there were still times when it was difficult for me not to fall prey to the cult mentality.

 It was my first day.
 The class started at 7pm.
 I happily walked in at about 6:55, excited to start.
 One of the girls in the class who I later learned to be the stage manager walked up to me and accusingly demanded,